axelhamil/axelhamil/README.md

 I'm currently exploring:

-- Creating a zero-dependency authentication library in TypeScript that addresses limitations in existing solutions
 - Advanced patterns with React Server Components
 - Optimizing Web Vitals in Next.js applications
 - Event-driven architecture in distributed systems